 Google Earth is a handy tool to browse terrain in any part of the globe.
 Due to detailed satellite imagery, you are able to characterize the interesting area in any line of geographic research.
-Nowadays the 3D quality imagery manages to develop across the World, especially in the most populated areas.
-The 3rd dimension of imagery refers not only to simple objects exist in the geographical space, but also render detailed landforms and terrain declivity of the local area.
+Nowadays 3D quality imagery manages to develop across the World, especially in the most populated areas.
+The 3rd dimension of imagery refers not only to simple objects that exist in the geographical space but also to render detailed landforms and terrain declivity of the local area.

-Google Earth engine is known for use eg. landslide location, ground coverage, landform identification, geological features, small-scale topographic features and mainly for interesting places location and the surface inspection.
-To be said the Google Earth is a wide-spread tool in the following examples:
+Google Earth engine is known for use eg. landslide location, ground coverage, landform identification, geological features, small-scale topographic features and mainly for interesting places location and surface inspection.
+To be said Google Earth is a widespread tool in the following examples:

 - Extraction of urban agriculture sites through the analysis of high-resolution aerial images in conjunction with another GIS software (e.g ArcGIS).
-It leads to identify and map public and private spaces of food production within big urban areas.
+It leads to identifying and mapping public and private spaces of food production within big urban areas.

 - Inspection of archaeological monuments thanks to detailed remote sensing provided by Google Earth imagery.
 It may illustrate how satellite imagery can be exploited to shed important light on the character and development of the human landscape.